 There is also money to be made from this and soon people do makeshift shelters selling drinks, foods, sunglasses, and religious souvenirs.
 Even multinational companies come in with sales of burgers, ice-cream, soft drinks and in sponsorship.
 Travel agencies will be busy promoting the event.

-Arsenio Añoza and Ruben Enaje: The Pioneer & the Longest Time
+Arsenio Añoza and Ruben Enaje: The Pioneer

 Many that took part in the crucifixion had been doing it for years.

-Ruben Enaje was crucified 28 times and in 2015 will be his 29th attempt.
+Ruben Enaje was crucified 28 times and in 2015 was his 29th attempt.
 His vow for nine years started after surviving a fall.
 Then, he continued with another nine years for the cure of his asthmatic daughter.
 His third nine years were for his wife.
-2013 was supposed to be his last year, but as there are no suitable replacement to take over from him, he decided to continue his yearly Holy Friday tradition.
+2013 was supposed to be his last year, but as there is no suitable replacement to take over from him, he decided to continue his yearly Holy Friday tradition.
 His vow this time is for his children: for good job and better health.

 Dangers of Crucifixion

-Although all steps are taken to ensure safe and trouble free occasion, things can always go wrong.
+Although all steps are taken to ensure safe and trouble-free occasion, things can always go wrong.

 In one incident, a devotee lost a large amount of blood after his feet were nailed, probably striking the blood vein.